 - 1. Read the problem carefully!
-Read it again. - 2.
+Read it again.
+Did you read the problem?
+Read it! - 2.
 If possible/necessary, draw a diagram.
 Label the quantities that are changing with variables and the quantities that are not changing by their constant values.
 Think of the variables as functions of time. - 3.
 Write down the given information in regards to the values of any rates that are known.
 Also write down what you want to find, and with what conditions.
 This will maintain your focus, grasshopper, as well as have the known values explicitly written down ready for use. - 4.
 Set up an equation that relates all the quantities under consideration.
 If you drew a diagram, it will usually come in handy here.
 For instance, if your diagram is a triangle, the equation you come up with could be Pythogoras' theorem, the law of sines or cosines, or an application of SOHCAHTOA, etc. So the diagram would suggest what equation you would set up.
 Remember your geometry! - 5.
-Differentiate the equation in step 4 implicitly with respect to time. - 6.
+Differentiate the equation in step 4 implicitly with respect to time.
+This means that any variable or expression that does not explicitly involve a t will use the chain rule when differentiating (you need to multiply by the primes when differentiating them). - 6.
 Plug in your knowns and solve for the unknown that you seek.
 At first, you may end up with several unknowns.
 In this case, you should be able to go back to the equation in step 4 to solve for all the unknowns you need in order to solve for the particular unknown you care about.
 Sometimes, you can also use the geometry suggested by the diagram to eliminate some of the variables in play to make your life easier.